opentelekomcloud-docs/elastic-cloud-server/umn/source/getting_started/initializing_evs_data_disks/initializing_a_windows_data_disk_windows_server_2008.rst

    .. important::

       The partition sizes supported by file systems vary.
-Therefore, you are advised to choose an appropriate file system based on your service requirements.
+Choose an appropriate file system format based on your service requirements.

 #.
 Click **Finish**.
 Wait for the initialization to complete.
 When the volume status changes to **Healthy**, the initialization has finished successfully, as shown in :ref:`Figure 11 <en-us_topic_0085634796__en-us_topic_0044524740_fig14464150329>`.